Wealth Advisory Solutions LLC Takes $6.47 Million Position in Tractor Supply (NASDAQ:TSCO)

 Wealth Advisory Solutions LLC acquired a new stake in Tractor Supply (NASDAQ:TSCO) in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm acquired 45,994 shares of the specialty retailer’s stock, valued at approximately $6,465,000.
 Tractor Supply accounts for about 1.8% of Wealth Advisory Solutions LLC’s investment portfolio, making the stock its 17th biggest holding.

 Other hedge funds and other institutional investors have also bought and sold shares of the company.
 Freestone Capital Holdings LLC purchased a new position in shares of Tractor Supply in the third quarter valued at approximately $25,000.
-Perigon Wealth Management LLC purchased a new position in Tractor Supply in the fourth quarter worth approximately $29,000.
-Accel Wealth Management purchased a new position in Tractor Supply in the fourth quarter worth approximately $31,000.
-Simon Quick Advisors LLC lifted its stake in Tractor Supply by 3,462.5% in the fourth quarter.
-Simon Quick Advisors LLC now owns 285 shares of the specialty retailer’s stock worth $40,000 after acquiring an additional 277 shares during the last quarter.
+Perigon Wealth Management LLC purchased a new position in shares of Tractor Supply in the fourth quarter valued at approximately $29,000.
+Accel Wealth Management purchased a new position in shares of Tractor Supply in the fourth quarter valued at approximately $31,000.
+Simon Quick Advisors LLC boosted its stake in shares of Tractor Supply by 3,462.5% in the fourth quarter.
+Simon Quick Advisors LLC now owns 285 shares of the specialty retailer’s stock valued at $40,000 after purchasing an additional 277 shares during the period.
 Finally, Norway Savings Bank purchased a new position in Tractor Supply in the third quarter worth approximately $43,000.
 88.26% of the stock is owned by institutional investors and hedge funds.

 TSCO traded down $7.70 during trading on Friday, hitting $141.74.
 The stock had a trading volume of 2,122,197 shares, compared to its average volume of 1,344,919.
 The company has a debt-to-equity ratio of 0.30, a quick ratio of 0.59 and a current ratio of 1.49.
 The firm has a market capitalization of $16.51 billion, a P/E ratio of 22.01, a PEG ratio of 2.03 and a beta of 0.96.
 The company’s 50-day moving average price is $148.21 and its 200 day moving average price is $143.40.
 Tractor Supply has a twelve month low of $63.89 and a twelve month high of $160.83.